Skip to main content

 To that end, the Queensland Government released the Hydrogen Industry Workforce Development Roadmap 2022-2032, developed in conjunction with industry, training providers, universities, and regional bodies.

-HYDROGEN SKILLS MAP
+HYDROGEN SKILLS MAP chart

 It’s the nation’s first hydrogen workforce plan, and is aimed at building a pipeline of skilled, hydrogen-ready workers.